A creamy, dreamy, adults-only Chocolate Raspberry Pudding that's easy to make and so much better than anything store bought!

-Chocolate pudding.
-Chocolate Raspberry pudding!
+Chocolate pudding, or to be more specific, Chocolate Raspberry Pudding!
 Whoa.
-Even though I’m not a huge chocolate fan, this pudding reminds me of the days in elementary school when I would be super jealous over my friends little pudding packs when my parents had sent me with crackers and fruit.
-Pudding snacks were non-existent in our house when we were young.
-Now, I’m not a huge pudding fan and have never even thought about making it before.
-Until I found myself with 4 egg yolks leftover from making my mother-in-laws amazing meringues (recipe soon!).
-My first thought was making mayo, since we were out.
-But then I realized that would be 4 cups of mayo and unless I made a ton of mayo based salads, it would all just go to waste.
-So no mayo… but still stumped on what to do with them, I asked Google.
-And Martha answered.
-Pudding!
+Even though I'm not a huge chocolate fan, this pudding reminds me of the days in elementary school when I would be super jealous over my friend's little pudding packs when my parents had sent me with crackers and fruit.
+Now, I'm not a huge pudding fan and have never even thought about making it before.
+Until I found myself with 4 egg yolks leftover from making some Meringue Kisses.
+So now what to do with them?
+Answer: Pudding!

-Even better, I had just gotten a bunch of cacao powder for the Cashew Cacao Bliss Balls, so chocolate pudding it was!
-Super easy ingredients: the egg yolks, sugar, butter, milk, corn starch, cacao powder, and vanilla extract.
+Even better, I had just gotten a bunch of cocoa powder so chocolate pudding it was!
+The ingredients are super easy: the egg yolks, sugar, butter, milk, corn starch, cocoa powder, and vanilla extract.

 Next, in my saucepan off the oven, I mixed the sugar, cornstarch, cacao powder, and a pinch of salt.
 Then, very very slowly, I added the milk.
 Just a little bit at a time so that everything dissolved together well.

 Once it all was dissolved (especially the cornstarch), I whisked in the egg yolks on onto the burner it went on medium heat.

 See how thick it is?
 That's what you want.
 You'll know you're where you need to be when you get kind of a little 'burp' of the thickened sauce.

 Once you get the pudding burp, it's nearly ready.
 With a sieve, I poured in the sauce and let it strain into a large bowl.